One Flew Over the Cuckoo's Nest (film): Casting

 Danny DeVito was the first to be cast, reprising his role as the patient Martini from the 1971 off-Broadway production.
-Chief Bromden (who turns out to be the title character), played by Will Sampson, was found through the referral of Mel Lambert (who portrayed the harbormaster in the fishing scene), a used car dealer Douglas met on an airplane flight when Douglas told him they wanted a "big guy" to play the part.
-Lambert's father often sold cars to Native American customers and six months later called Douglas to say: "the biggest sonofabitch Indian came in the other day!"
+Chief Bromden (who turns out to be the title character), played by Will Sampson, was referred by Mel Lambert (who portrayed the harbormaster in the fishing scene), a used car dealer Douglas met on an airplane flight when Douglas told him they wanted a "big guy" to play the part.
+Lambert's father often sold cars to Native American customers and six months later Lambert called Douglas to say: "the biggest sonofabitch Indian came in the other day!"
+Sampson was so large that Nicholson sat in his lap on the small plane they and Michael Douglas flew on after their meeting; Douglas recalled Nicholson repeating "It's the Chief, man, it's the Chief!"